c7ph3r10/ha_avalonq/README.md

 # What it does
-The avalonq.yaml template definition file creates the following (helper) entities:
+The avalonq.yaml template definition file creates the following (helper) entities by requesting a bunch of JSON data from the miners API and use them as raw data for the following entities:

 **Shell Commands:**<br>
 <pre>
-set_&ltDEVICE NAME&gt;_workmode:        SETTING THE WORKMODE WILL BE ADDED.
-HAVE TO ADJUST IT TO WORK with OTHER ENVIRONMENTS THAN MINE.
-UNTIL THEN YOU WILL NEED AN ADDITIONAL HELPER ENTITY MANUALLY CREATED WITH OPTION "Eco", "Standard", "Super".
-I USED input_select.set_&ltDEVICE NAME&gt;.
-I WILL UPDATE THE REPOSITORY SOON FOR THIS. set_&ltDEVICE NAME&gt;_softon           Wake up the device from standby mode.
-It will return to its latest workmode automatically set_&ltDEVICE NAME&gt;_softoff          Activate standby mode set_&ltDEVICE NAME&gt;_lcdon            Turn on the LCD screen of the device set_&ltDEVICE NAME&gt;_lcdoff           Turn off the LCD screen of the device set_&ltDEVICE NAME&gt;_reboot           Reboot the device
+&ltDEVICE NAME&gt;_set_workmode_eco:       Set miners workmode to eco &ltDEVICE NAME&gt;_set_workmode_standard:  Set miners workmode to standard &ltDEVICE NAME&gt;_set_workmode_super:     Set miners workmode to super &ltDEVICE NAME&gt;_set_softon              Wake up the device from standby mode.
+It will return to its latest workmode automatically
+&ltDEVICE NAME&gt;_set_softoff             Activate standby mode &ltDEVICE NAME&gt;_set_lcdon               Turn on the LCD screen of the device &ltDEVICE NAME&gt;_set_lcdoff              Turn off the LCD screen of the device &ltDEVICE NAME&gt;_reboot                  Reboot the device
 </pre>

 **Command Line Entities:**<br>